 JEFF “BEV” BERGET

 Jeff started playing Ultimate at Overland HS in ‘96.
 He attended Colorado School of Mines and started the team there in‘97.
-After college he played on teams including Sack Lunch, Johnny Bravo and Mesteno and currently plays with Johnny Encore (who won a Bronze medal in the 2014 and 2018 World Games and a National Title in 2017 ) and now currently on Johnny Walker (Won Gold in the Pan Am games in 2019).
+After college he played on teams including Sack Lunch, Johnny Bravo and Mesteno and most recently played with Johnny Encore (who won a Bronze medals in the 2014 and 2018 World Games and a National Title in 2017 ) and now currently on Johnny Walker (Won Gold in the Pan Am games in 2019).
 He has worked in the Colorado Youth Ultimate scene since 2001 and Coached Lakewood HS from 2001 to 2006 (two state titles), several seasons of YCC coaching, and has been running the state championship tournaments (fall and spring) for over 15 years.
 Jeff has most recently taken over organizing and running the Summer Camp Program (since 2018) and has been helping run and grow the Middle School community (since 2018).
 He is currently running the McAuliffe MS Ultimate Program where his two children attend.

 DAVID “BUZZ” ELLSWORTH

 Denver/Boulder Summer Leagues

 Buzz started playing Ultimate at U Mass Amherst in the fall of 1980, and has been promoting youth Ultimate at many levels for over three decades.
 He ran the Denver Summer Youth Ultimate League since 2004, and has grown the league from 60 players to 120 in Denver.
 Buzz also started a Boulder division and grew that league from 34 to 125 players.
 Buzz also runs the Youth Club Championship program which now sends four competitive teams to Blaine Minnesota each summer.
 He has also been a coach for the YCC program in both the Boys U19 and U16 divisions.